ASD-Blueprint/desktop.gov.au/patterns/avd.md

 Concurrent Users Sessions | Allowed | Concurrent user sessions must be enabled to allow Citrix hosted shared desktop scenarios.
 Local Cache Persistence | Enabled | Local cache folders will be kept on user logout providing a faster experience for re-logons.
 Redirections File Path | Azure Storage account | The redirections configuration XML will be hosted on a common share, to be determined by the agency.
-Redirection Exclusions | `[TBD-DOMAIN]\NETLOGON\FsLogix\Redirections.xml`<br><br>ZZZ See section Appendix 1 – FSLogix Profile Redirections | Base configurations recommended initially.
+Redirection Exclusions | `[TBD-DOMAIN]\NETLOGON\FsLogix\Redirections.xml`<br><br>See section [Appendix 1 – FSLogix Profile Redirections](#appendix-1--fslogix-profile-redirections) | Base configurations recommended initially.
 This configuration will be updated as required during the build and test of the solution.
 Directory Naming Configuration | Swapped: Username_SIDs | This configuration allows for easier navigation of the user VHDX when troubleshooting and during maintenance.